anodyne/nova/README.md

 * fixed bug where in certain situations an error could be thrown pulling online users
 * fixed bug where a character's user id was wiped out during the approval process
 * fixed IE8 display issue with the control panel
+* fixed bug where error was thrown when rejecting an application (#98)
+* fixed bug where the post model wasn't taking one of the post author string potentials into account (#96)
+* fixed bug where the email language file wasn't extensible (#97)
+* fixed bug where creating an award wouldn't have a display set by default

 Known Issues
 ------------